TheWolverine - Final 2019 Statistics For Every Former Michigan Wolverine In The NFL

 TE Jake Butt, Denver Broncos

-Resides on the 7-9 Broncos' injured reserve list after suffering a torn ACL on Aug.
+Resides on the 7-9 Broncos' injured reserve list after suffering a torn ACL Aug.
 28.

 DE Taco Charlton, Miami Dolphins

-Did not see time in the Dolphins' 27-24 win over New England, marking the second straight week he didn't play and the third time in four contests … Charlton started five of the 10 games he appeared in for his team this season, and logged 21 tackles, five sacks and two forced fumbles.
+Did not see time in the 5-11 Dolphins' 27-24 win over New England, marking the second straight week he didn't play and the third time in four contests … Started five of the 10 games he appeared in , and logged 21 tackles, five sacks and two forced fumbles.

 "Defensive end Taco Charlton said Monday that he doesn’t know what to think about the Dolphins making him inactive for three of the final four games this season, or what it might mean for his future with the team," Steve Gorten of The Palm Beach Post explained on Monday.